salcedoisabella/programmable-neurorepair/results/README.md

 - a ranked validation-preparation ladder
 - platform-facing and application-specific packaging

-## What this folder contains
+## How to navigate this layer

-The `results/` directory includes:
+If you want the clearest guide to the results layer, start with:

-- step-level technical outputs
+- `PHASE_INDEX.md`

+That document explains how the results are grouped across the major phases of the project.

+## Legacy summary files

+Some files in this directory reflect earlier summaries from earlier stages of the project, including:

-- summary tables
+- `candidate_control_layers.md`
-- decision tables
+- `current_outputs_snapshot.md`
-- verdict tables
+- `dataset_roles.md`
-- milestone packaging artifacts
+- `repair_signature_genes.md`
-- external-facing synthesis layers
+- `transition_logic_summary.md`

-These layers accumulate over time.
-Later steps build on earlier ones.

-## Recommended reading order

-If you are new to the technical results, the best order is:

-1. `results/PHASE_INDEX.md`
-2. `docs/RESULTS_INDEX.md`
-3. key phase-closing and synthesis layers
-4. step-level folders only if deeper provenance is needed

-## Relation to the docs layer

-The `docs/` layer explains the project in a structured, reader-facing way.

-The `results/` layer stores the technical development path that supports those documents.

-Together, they form:

-- **docs** = explanation layer
-- **results** = build history / evidence layer
+These remain useful as part of the project history, but they should now be read in the context of the later controller, external validation, intervention, and platform layers.

 ## Current interpretation

-The `results/` directory is no longer only a storage location for intermediate files.
+The results layer is no longer only a storage location for intermediate files.

 It is the historical record of how the project moved from:

 - repair-state mapping
-- to state-transition interpretation
+- to transition-logic interpretation
 - to minimal control architecture
+- to integrated stack logic
+- to external validation
-- to intervention-facing logic
+- to intervention-facing programs
 - to validation preparation
-- to externalization and platform framing
+- to platform framing and externalization

+## Recommended reading order

+If you are new to the results layer, the best order is:

+1. `PHASE_INDEX.md`
+2. the later synthesis and closure layers
+3. external validation layers
+4. intervention and platform layers
+5. earlier derivation summaries if deeper provenance is needed

-## Related files
+## Related documents

 See also:

-- `results/PHASE_INDEX.md`
+- `../README.md`
-- `docs/RESULTS_INDEX.md`
+- `../docs/DOCS_HOME.md`
-- `docs/PROJECT_OVERVIEW.md`
+- `../docs/PROJECT_OVERVIEW.md`
-- `docs/SYSTEM_STACKS.md`
+- `../docs/RESULTS_INDEX.md`
-- `docs/INTERVENTION_LAYER.md`
+- `../docs/EXTERNAL_VALIDATION.md`
-- `docs/EXTERNAL_VALIDATION.md`
+- `../docs/INTERVENTION_LAYER.md`
-- `docs/PLATFORM_THESIS.md`
+- `../docs/PLATFORM_THESIS.md`